What Are Interpersonal Skills? And How to Strengthen Them

 Motivation

-Most people already possess many of these in some capacity.
+Many people already possess many of these in some capacity.
 But there is always room for improvement.
-Introverted individuals may become drained from too much social interaction, yet are observant, intuitive, and adept when interacting with others.
+Introverted individuals may become drained from too much social interaction yet are observant, intuitive, and adept when interacting with others.
 Developing self-awareness and an openness to learning is an excellent first step to strengthening your interpersonal skills.

 course